|Pilot Lt. William Querine Punnell, O-085884 USNR acting C. O. VF-14 (MIA / KIA) Flandreau, SD

 Assigned to USS Wasp (CV-18) to squadron VF-14.
 No known nickname or nose art.

-On July 25, 1944 took off from USS Wasp (CV-18) at 1:58pm piloted by Lt.
-William Q. Punnell on a fighter sweep over Babelthuap Island (Babeldaob) and Arakabesan Island (Ngerekebesang) in Palau (Belau) as part of "Operation Snapshot".
+On July 25, 1944 during "Operation Snapshot" took off from USS Wasp (CV-18) at 1:58pm piloted by Lt.
+William Q. Punnell on a fighter sweep over Babelthuap Island (Babeldaob) and Arakabesan Island (Ngerekebesang) in Palau (Belau).

 Inbound to the target, the formation flew low over the sea until 30 miles from the target, then accelerated to full speed and climbed to 8,000' and approached Babelthuap Island (Babeldaob) from the east and observed no enemy aircraft in the air.
 The two divisions led by Lt.
 Garwood and Lt.
 Standring began bombing and strafing Babelthaup Airfield attacking three parked aircraft and anti-aircraft positions.
 The formation experienced heavy and medium anti-aircraft fire and performed evasive jinking maneuvers.